sholafalana/StockandForexFetcher/README.md

 * Support accessibility for vision-limited users.

+* Uses AsyncTask Query method for stock search

-* Stored all the strings variables in string.xml.
+* Stored all the string variables in string.xml.

 ## Libraries